-It is not all the time you see your dog humping at the same-sex dog or your cat cuddling at the same-sex cat that they are engaging in sexual activities.
+Not all the time do you see your dog humping the same-sex dog or your cat cuddling the same-sex cat.

 When cats and dogs engage in such behaviors, sometimes they are merely looking for ways to exert some energy.

 Just as we do to alleviate stress, they also like to jump on each other, cuddling and raking all around.

 If your pet has not been spayed or emasculated, it is essential to call them out of this tendency.

 For instance, if a dog is mounting on a same-sex dog to exert its dominance, it might lead to fighting.

-Our pets need to be able to get along and to be obedient all at the same time.
+Our pets need to be able to get along and be obedient all at the same time.